nymtech/nym/documentation/operators/src/troubleshooting/vps-isp.md

 ### Logs Pruning

 Running a `nym-node` as a standalone process or wrapped in a service can produce gigabytes of logs.
-Eventually your operation can malfunction due to the logs chewing up to much disk space or memory.
+Eventually your operation can malfunction due to the logs chewing up too much disk space or memory.
 Below are two scripts that can help you clean this up.

 `rm` is a powerful tool, without an easy way of revoking.
 If you need to extract or backup anything, do it now.
 Make sure you understand what you removing before you execute these commands.